 Now that you’ve learned what color psychology is and what the most common color meanings are for each color, it’s time to apply them to your business.
 While many niches have common colors used, such as blue for health care, you don’t always have to follow the rules.
 Consider choosing colors that represent what you want your brand to be about or what you want your customers to feel when browsing your online store.

 What colors do you use on your online store?
+Do you think color meanings matter?
 Let us know in the comments!